Damrod/42norminette/README.md

 # 42norminette
 42 norminette syntax checker for flycheck extension for emacs.
-Put the following code in your ~/.emacs, ~/.emacs.el, or ~/.emacs.d/init.el file
+Put the following code in your ~/.emacs, ~/.emacs.el, or ~/.emacs.d/init.el file:

 	(require 'flycheck)
 	(flycheck-define-checker norminette